A Bright Future for the Church in America

 It must be noted that the conscious purpose of the new wave of evangelical Catholic families is not to take back control of the institutional church, although this will eventually be the outcome.
 For all their cultural variety, devout Catholics, being Catholic, live their faith in a day-to-day struggle for holiness.
 Their openness to bearing children and embracing the challenges of raising them is the result of a love for each other, for children, and for God; having children is not undertaken as a grim duty to repopulate a decimated institution.
 The expansion of the third generation truly is the fruit of love between spouses in individual "domestic churches," in cooperation with God's grace and with a firm reliance on His providence based upon a supernatural gift of faith.

-Bear in mind that the 150,000 families of the second generation represent nearly a million adults and children, and that there exist many more faithful Catholics who are beyond child-rearing age.
+Bear in mind that the 200,000 families of the second generation represent over a million adults and children, and that there exist many more faithful Catholics who are beyond child-rearing age.
 In fact, these "first generation" Catholics, the ones who survived the implosion, raised children during the dark years, who attend daily Mass, who pray the Rosary faithfully, who financially supported and support the new apostolates, who founded and financed most of the new and renewed institutions, they are the true heroes and heroines.
 They are our parents and grandparents, saints of a soon-to-be bygone era of decline.

 Horizontal and Vertical Evangelization

 Despite the facade, only a few million Catholic families still attend Sunday Mass (which again, is only a rough measure of minimal spiritual commitment); a significant percentage of nominal Catholics have stopped attending Sunday Mass after the vast majority of American bishops decided to "lock down" the Catholic churches for months during the 2020 Coronavirus pandemic.
-This gives a sense for how small a minority the 150,000 faithful families really are.
+This gives a sense for how small a minority the 200,000 faithful families really are.
 Yet over the next two generations, hundreds of thousands of additional faithful Catholic families representing several million more children and adults are already forming and will continue to come into existence.
 To these we add the millions of dedicated Catholics from the first and second generations who have moved beyond child-rearing age.
 These saints are us, the Church Militant as it was commonly called before Vatican II, and we are on the march.
 In short, the future for the Church is wonderfully bright, indeed, bright shining as the sun, even as the secular god-hating, baby-hating culture in which we live grows darker and more demonic.

 Unstoppable Vertical Evangelization